MaCoredroid/leetcode/109/readme.md

 - Convert it into an array first will faster the process of finding the middle element by

   using the index

+- Inorder is just quite suitable for sorted array, which runs fast and save space